Rokannon/Starling-Extension-LayeredObject/README.md

 #### Notes

 - LayeredObject extends DisplayObjectContainer class.
 Adding it to regular DisplayObjectContainer will result displaying all it's children in order respecting standard children indices.
-- LayeredContainer displays only those DisplayObjects that are linked to some layer within some LayeredObject.
+- LayeredContainer displays only those DisplayObjects that are linked to existing layer within some LayeredObject.
 So calling addChild with non-LayeredObject argument is useless.
 - Calling 'dispose' method from either LayeredObject or LayeredContainer classes with result releasing all their internal data objects back to pool.